Mars Exploration Rover: Mission extensions

 Opportunity was poised to enter Victoria Crater from its perch on the rim of Duck Bay on June 28, 2007, but due to extensive dust storms, it was delayed until the dust had cleared and power returned to safe levels.
 Two months later, Spirit and Opportunity resumed driving after hunkering down during raging dust storms that limited solar power to a level that nearly caused the permanent failure of both rovers.

 On October 1, 2007, both Spirit and Opportunity entered their fifth mission extension that extended operations into 2009, allowing the rovers to have spent five years exploring the Martian surface, pending their continued survival.

 On August 26, 2008, Opportunity began its three-day climb out of Victoria crater amidst concerns that power spikes, similar to those seen on Spirit before the failure of its right-front wheel, might prevent it from ever being able to leave the crater if a wheel failed.
 Project scientist Bruce Banerdt also said, "We've done everything we entered Victoria Crater to do and more."
-Opportunity will return to the plains in order to characterize Meridiani Planum's vast diversity of rocks—some of which may have been blasted out of craters such as Victoria.
+Opportunity would return to the plains in order to characterize Meridiani Planum's vast diversity of rocks—some of which may have been blasted out of craters such as Victoria.
 The rover had been exploring Victoria Crater since September 11, 2007.
 As of January 2009, the two rovers had collectively sent back 250,000 images and traveled over 21 km.

 After driving about 3.2 km since it left Victoria crater, Opportunity first saw the rim of Endeavour crater on March 7, 2009.
 It passed the 16 km mark along the way on sol 1897.
 Meanwhile, at Gusev crater, Spirit was dug in deep into the Martian sand, much as Opportunity was at Purgatory Dune in 2005.

 On January 26, 2010, after six years on Mars, NASA announced that Spirit would be used as a stationary research platform, after several months of unsuccessful attempts to free the rover from soft sand.

 NASA announced on March 24, 2010, that Opportunity, which had an estimated remaining drive distance of 12 km to Endeavour Crater, had traveled over 20 km since the start of its mission.
 Each rover was designed with a mission driving distance goal of just 600 meters.